An urban street scene of the area around St Martin's Church and the Bull Ring in Birmingham.

 Where the works have an impact on the external appearance of the building, planning permission may also be required and, if so, should be applied for at the same time.
 The local planning authority must consult Historic England and the National Amenity Societies on certain listed building consent applications.

-• In 2022/23, there were approximately 26,000 Listed Building Consent (LBC) decisions for alterations/extensions and 273 LBC decisions for demolition
+• In 2022/23, approximately 26,000 Listed Building Consent (LBC) decisions were made for alterations/extensions

 • The vast majority of LBC decisions (alteration/extension) are granted.
 In 2022/23, 93% of all LBC decisions were granted.
 This compares with 88% of all planning permissions.
 In general, planning statistics show that the proportion of LBCs granted has exceeded the proportion of planning permissions granted each year since 2000/01

 • On the other hand, the number of LBC decisions made in time (for more details, see the section on time periods below) has consistently lagged behind all planning decisions.
-In 2022/23, 71% of LBC decisions were made in time compared to 81% of planning decisions.
+In 2022/23, 71% of LBC decisions were made on time compared to 81% of planning decisions.
 This trend has ensued since 2000/01.
 However, the gap between the performance of LBC decision-making and all other planning decisions has widened in more recent years.
-Historic England’s survey of Listed Building Owners and Occupiers indicates that these delays are having negative impacts on owners and occupiers
+Historic England's survey of Listed Building Owners and Occupiers indicates that these delays are having negative impacts on owners and occupiers

 Where a planning application takes longer than the statutory period to decide, and an extended period has not been agreed with the applicant, the government’s policy is that the decision should be made within 26 weeks at most to comply with the 'planning guarantee'.